Physical systems

 3D visualization and tools for post-processing of simulation results

-Getting started is the main setup guide that includes the basics of installing Julia and creating a Julia environment for JutulDarcy.jl
+Getting started is the main setup guide that includes the basics of installing Julia and creating a Julia environment for JutulDarcy.jl, written for users who may not already be familiar with Julia package management.

 using Pkg